meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 But first, what is a Magic Gadget?

-A Magic Gadget is a piece of assembly code in the LibC which make a call to execve() with the string "/bin/sh" as argument.
-There are several Magic Gadget in the LibC but for this exploit I have chosen this one:
+A Magic Gadget is a piece of assembly code in the LibC which make a call to execve() with the string "/bin/sh" as argument. (see References for details) There are several Magic Gadget in the LibC but for this exploit I have chosen this one:

 ![Magic Gadget](/assets/media/magic_gadget.png)